-A lot of people reflect on the goals that they have around the New Year.
-It’s a natural time to think about a fresh start, and making the coming year better than the previous one.
 If you’re thinking about improving your happiness, you may have decided that you want a new job.
 However, you may have found that applying for jobs is more difficult when you have a criminal record.
 This is something that can automatically set you back when interviewing or trying to get a new position.
 However, this does not mean that you should give up on your dreams of finding a more fulfilling career.
-In this article, I will discuss some great tips that you can use to find a new job, even with a criminal record.
-It’s a new year, and if you’re ready for your fresh start, incorporate these tips in your job hunting!
+Here, I will discuss some great tips that you can use to find a new job, even with a criminal record.

 Consider Jobs You Want, Rule Out Ones You Don’t Qualify For